Five insurance myths and why they're wrong

 If your entire family relies on a single person to pay for your home, car, groceries and other necessities, you might think only the breadwinner needs life insurance.
 But life insurance is just as important for stay-at-home parents.

 End of life costs - medical bills, funeral costs, etc. - can add up fast.
 And it’s hard to budget for everything in advance.
-Even if your family doesn’t count on you for financial support right now, the payout from a life insurance policy could help them pay any bills that are left behind after you’re gone.Also, who’s going to take care of the kids if something happens to a stay-at-home parent?
-You might need to pay for daycare or a nanny, which can add up fast.
-On average, you can expect to pay somewhere between $9,000 and $9,600 on daycare each year.
+Even if your family doesn’t count on you for financial support right now, the payout from a life insurance policy may help them pay any bills that are left behind after you’re gone.Also, who’s going to take care of the kids if something happens to a stay-at-home parent?
+You might need to pay for daycare or a nanny, which could add up fast.
+On average, you can expect to pay more than $10,000 on daycare each year1.
 And that’s just for one child.

 Anyone over 60 is too old to qualify: